Additional Information#

 Supported PETSc Features#

 SLEPc relies on PETSc for most features that are not directly related to eigenvalue problems.
-All functionality associated with vectors and matrices as well as linear systems of equations is provided by PETSc.
+All functionality associated with vectors and matrices as well as systems of linear equations is provided by PETSc.
 Also, low level details are inherited directly from PETSc.
 In particular, the parallelism within SLEPc methods is handled almost completely by PETSc’s vector and matrix modules.

 SLEPc mainly contains high level objects, as depicted in figure Numerical components of PETSc and SLEPc.
 These object classes have been designed and implemented following the philosophy of other high level objects in PETSc.
-In this way, SLEPc benefits from a number of PETSc’s good properties such as the following (see PETSc users guide for details):
+In this way, SLEPc benefits from a number of PETSc’s good properties such as the following (see PETSc Users Guide for details):

 Portability and scalability in a wide range of platforms.
 Different architecture builds can coexist in the same installation.
 Where available, shared libraries are used to reduce disk space of executable files.